yaoxiaoyuan/mimix/readme.md

 Mimix is a tool for text generation based on Pytorch.
 For single task, I have trained some Chinese text  generation Models which are listed in Single Task Models section.
 Each of the model can only do a single task.
 The sizes of these models' parameters vary from 50 million to 370 million.
 Thus they can easily run on a laptop without GPU.
 You can follow the instructions to run the demo.

-I also trained small Chinese LLMs MimixLM-0.7b-sft and MimixLM-0.4bx4-moe-sft.
+I also trained Chinese SLMs MimixLM-0.7b-sft and MimixLM-0.4bx4-moe-sft.
 You are welcome to try them out. **You must follow the agreement to use the model.
 Please scan the completed [agreement](https://github.com/yaoxiaoyuan/mimix/blob/main/agreement/Mimix%20Model%20Release%20Agreement.docx).**

 ### MimixLM